conda-forge/conda-forge.github.io/docs/how-to/advanced/several-versions.md

 Most feedstocks only need `main` for their builds, since the package has a single release line, and new releases always imply a later version.
 However, some packages may maintain a few release lines in parallel.
 If you wish to maintain those in your feedstock, you will need to create a branch for each.

+There also might be occasions where you want to backport a bug fix or security patch to an older release.
+In these situations you may want to make a branch specifically for the backport version you want to release.

 ## Create the new branch

 :::note